5 tips to use Slack effectively

 Since the beginning of the lockdown, the use of professional instant messaging systems has gone through the roof.
 If you are working from home, your company is probably using one so that you and your colleagues can communicate.
-Some of the most common ones are Microsoft Teams, Fleep and Slack, which is popular with employees around the world.
+Some of the most common ones are Microsoft Teams, Fleep, and Slack, which are popular with employees around the world.

 So here are five tips to help you to master Slack:

 Understand Slack’s layout

 Incorporate your every day apps into Slack

 Make the necessary adjustments so you are digitally unavailable when you want to be

 For you to start feeling comfortable using Slack, there is one rule you have to abide by: download the actual application.
 We strongly recommend using the mobile or the desktop app even if you can use Slack through your internet browser and you want to save space on your device.
 Using the application instead of the website will allow you to delve deeper into the Slack world.
 It’s the first step in your explorations.

 Once you have Slack installed on your computer, think about setting up your profile with a photo, an email address, and a phone number.
 Use your status to specify whether you are in a meeting, sick, or on holiday, for example.
 It can be an effective way for your colleagues to identify you and check your availability.
 That’s it!
 You should be starting to get the hang of it.